PySangamam/website/_posts/2018-08-29-poster-list.md

 Speaker: **Devesh Sudhakar Paragiri**

 Devesh Sudhakar Paragiri is a Class X student of PSBB.
-He is the co-founder of collegefit.org (incubated @ SanFrancisco) He is a member of The Junior Academy of Newyork Academy of Sciences (www.thejunioracademy.org).
+He is the co-founder of collegefit.org (incubated @ San Francisco) He is a member of The Junior Academy of Newyork Academy of Sciences (www.thejunioracademy.org).